takispanag/e-Ticket/README.md

 # e-Ticket

-KTEL e-LIAS is a university project we created for booking your bus tickets (for the time being).
+KTEL e-LIAS is a university project we created for booking your bus tickets in real-time using firebase and Stripe API.

 ### Todo